 Alternatively, some insurance companies use the following format:

 - No Deductible: The premium covers everything

 - Low Deductible: The premium covers a significant amount with some employee out-of-pocket expense

-- High Deductible: The premium covers a small amount with a significant amount of employee out-of-pocket expense.
+- High Deductible: The premium only covers a small amount with a significant amount of employee out-of-pocket expense.